Alzheimer’s disease and other forms of dementia

 An individual brain-fit_test can help you to assess your risk (IGEL).

-aufgrund der Inbetriebnahme einer neuen Telefonanlage kommt es zur Zeit teilweise zu Problemen mit den Aufzeichnungen der Nachrichten auf unserem Anrufbeantworter und zu einer erschwerten telefonischen Erreichbarkeit unserer Praxis.
+Aufgrund der Inbetriebnahme einer neuen Telefonanlage kommt es zur Zeit teilweise zu Problemen mit den Aufzeichnungen der Nachrichten auf unserem Anrufbeantworter und zu einer erschwerten telefonischen Erreichbarkeit unserer Praxis.

 Wenn Sie uns telefonisch nicht erreichen, haben Sie die Möglichkeit uns eine E-Mail an kontakt@stahl-nerven.de mit Ihrem Anliegen zu senden, wir melden uns dann sobald wie möglich bei Ihnen.